3 Diversity, Equity, and Inclusion Trends in Store for 2022

 Moving forward: How to build foundational DEI

-While we predict that remote work, coronavirus, and automation will be the most pressing diversity, equity and, inclusion trends facing HR professionals in 2021, this is by no means an exhaustive list.
-In the United States, for one, a new federal administration will take office at a time of intense political division and social unrest.
+While we predict that remote work, coronavirus, and automation will be the most pressing diversity, equity, and inclusion trends facing HR professionals in 2021, this is by no means an exhaustive list.
+In the United States, the pandemic has amplified a time of intense political division and social unrest.
 The discourse around gender identity, including workplace rights protected under the law, will continue to evolve.
 And maintaining compliance under the Americans with Disabilities Act and other legislation will remain imperative for organizations large and small.

 To build a strong culture and efficient processes around DEI, one capable of withstanding and adapting to constant change requires more than just a mission statement.
 Instead, HR professionals need to first learn how to make DEI a priority.
 They then need to find solutions that not only support robust DEI programs—from talent screening and hiring to employee retention—but provide actionable insights backed by data.